Transport : getting to Lewis, and seeing the island

-Read our buses and coaches page for information about the main Stornoway bus station and bus timetables and operators.
+Read this buses and coaches page for information about the main Stornoway bus station and bus timetables and operators.
 Standards of disabled access vary considerably, please contact the operator directly.
-This UK guide gives information about your rights.
+This Scottish guide gives information about your rights.

 Rail travel : there are no rail services on Lewis, however rail service operate on the mainland connecting Glasgow and Edinburgh to Mallaig, Kyle of Lochalsh, and Inverness.
 This UK guide shows what services are available at each station on the network.